boundary/boundary-plugin-shell/README.md

-Boundary Plugin Shell
+Boundary Shell Plugin
 =====================

-Boundary Plugin Shell is generic plugin that allows the use of any program or scripting language to produce metrics for the Boundary Premium product.
+Boundary Shell plugin is generic plugin that allows the use of any program or scripting language to produce metrics for the Boundary Premium product.

-The Boundary Plugin Shell includes:
+Additionally the Shell plugin includes:

-1. Boundary Plugin Shell
-2. Sample Dashboard _Plugin Shell_
-3. Example scripts that collect metrics
+1. Example scripts that collect metrics
+2. Example dashboards that display metrics

-The Boundary Shell requires that you have python 2.6.6 or later installed on the target system.
+The Shell plugin requires that you have python 2.6.6 or later installed on the target system.

 ## Adding the Shell Plugin to Premium Boundary